api-platform/docs/core/dto.md

         #tags: [ 'kernel.event_subscriber' ]
 ```

-## How to use a DTO for Reading
+## How to Use a DTO for Reading

-Sometimes, you need to retrieve data not related to an Entity.
+Sometimes, you need to retrieve data not related to an entity.
 For example, the application can send the
 [list of supported locales](https://github.com/symfony/demo/blob/master/config/services.yaml#L6)
 and the default locale.